var base_url = 'https://www.bapugraphics.com/';

 Creating CSS Selectors

 CSS selectors are used to select the content you want to style.
 Selectors are the part of CSS rule set.
-CSS selectors select HTML elements according to its id, class, type, attribute etc.
+CSS selectors select HTML elements according to their id, class, type, attribute, etc.

 There are several different types of selectors in CSS.